 As it’s very quiet, it’s suited for both office and at-home usage.
 We recommend it to those that want the best possible specs for a completely acceptable price.

-The model that impressed us the most within its price range was definitely the Dell Inspiron i5680.
+So there we are.
+All of the above computers have different strengths and weaknesses, but the model that impressed us the most within its price range was definitely the Dell Inspiron i5680.
 With its powerful CPU that you can overclock to 4.6GHz, this computer is a dream for any CAD user.

 We hope that this adventure into the world of the best computers for CAD was both helpful and entertaining.
 Most of all, we hope that it helped you take your pick.
 Leaving all the research to us should save you both time and stress, and that is exactly what we aimed for when preparing this lineup!